Itz-snj/NextWave/quickcourt-app/README.md

-# QuickCourt - Sports Facility Booking Platform
+# NextWave - Sports Facility Booking Platform

-QuickCourt is a comprehensive full-stack web application built with Next.js that enables sports enthusiasts to discover, book, and manage sports facilities.
+NextWave is a comprehensive full-stack web application built with Next.js that enables sports enthusiasts to discover, book, and manage sports facilities.
 The platform serves three types of users: regular users who book facilities, facility owners who manage their venues, and administrators who oversee the entire platform.

 ## Features